 Adriana Condarco-Quesada: Adriana is a board member of LEARN@EcoVillage, the educational limb of the EVI and a Regional Economic Development Specialist at Cornell University where she guides strategic economic development activities that strengthen and grow the local entrepreneurship ecosystem.
 Adriana has worked internationally with a variety of organizations including the United Nations Indonesia and the Geneva International Centre for Humanitarian Demining.
 Adriana has lived and studied abroad in places like Norway, France, Guatemala, Bolivia, and Switzerland.
 She’s interested in helping others explore these opportunities!

-Ray Stiefel: Ray loves to learn about the world through travel, and does so professionally as an educational travel organizer.
+Ray Stiefel: Ray has been a political and social change activist and organizer since his college days in the 1960s.
+Academically his background is in marine biology (MS) and social ecology (MA).
+As a community organizer in Rochester, NY he oversaw the building of neighborhood gardens and greenhouses and the implementation of solar energy technologies.
+Ray loves to learn about the world through travel, and does so professionally as an educational travel organizer.
 With students he has traveled to places such as Cape Cod, Death Valley, and Alaska as well as Russia, Iceland and Nepal to help them learn first hand about different cultures and ecosystems.
 He is interested in understanding how to live sustainably and in community and has been living at EVI since 2014.
-Ray is working with EVI to design Eco-Gap as a program to enable young people to study and practice leadership so they can work in the areas they think are most important as we make the shift from corporate trends towards an eco-sustainable future.

 Jared Jones: Jared recently retired from nursing after working for more than 40 years in everything from health promotion to hospice.
 Since moving to Ecovillage in 1996 he has been involved in orchestrating community building activities and celebrations including dances, singalongs and rituals/celebrations.
 He was also part of the construction team that created the Third Neighborhood at EcoVillage (TREE) and has strong working knowledge of green building techniques and renewable energy choices.
 He has traveled widely in North and Central America and in the Eastern Hemisphere and those travels have significantly informed his world view.
 This collective experience gives him a broad background to consider as we explore the ideas of personal growth, health and community sustainability together.